Data sources#

 Data source: Always make sure to use data from trusted data sources.
 The organisation that shared the data is the best indicator.
 Apart from that, use of the data in trusted contexts or also download counts can be good indicators.

 Data size: Sometimes you can access data in different scales, resolutions etc. Make sure to select a data set that fits your purpose and can be easily processed by you.
-E.g. if you only need data about a specific region, if feasible only select the data of this admin area.
+For example, if you only need data about a specific region, only select the data of this administrative area.

 Data format: Maybe there are different data formats available that you can choose from.
 Think about your needs and what is the most practical for your use and potentially also sharing purposes.